Mnlohani/GNN_QMdataset/README.md

 ![Architecture 1](images/NN_arch2.png)

 ## Results
 Please refer the report for detailed analysis.
 Our model with GCN layer in architecture 2 gave better result with respect to architecture model 1 with around 8 kcal/mol of Mean absolute Error (MAE).
-The work gives a motivation of further improvement in  architecture tuning will eventually lead to lesser MAE and achieve chemical accuracy.
+The work gives a motivation that the further architecture tuning will eventually lead to lesser MAE and achieve chemical accuracy.

 ## Bibliography
 [1] Ramakrishnan, Raghunathan, Dral, Pavlo O, Rupp, Matthias, and Von Lilienfeld, O Anatole.
 Quantum chemistry structures and properties of 134 kilo